Hello there friend! Looks like you're new here. You will surely get a lot more value out of our forum if you join us, it's Free!

 1. Changing a keyword-rich anchor to a non-optimized anchor – going back and decreasing your amount of commercial anchor text can often increase your rankings.
 If your exact match anchors or keyword-rich anchors are above 25%, then you may want to consider unoptimizing some of those.

 2. Deleting an anchor and placing it within a different part of the article – if you decide to change an anchor, you should always place the new one in a different part of the article.
 When you do this, it makes the anchor/link “new” in Google’s eyes.
+You will be losing an aged link, but in theory, starting with a fresh link.

 IMPORTANT: You should only change anchor text under extreme circumstances.